Peyote: Cultivation

-Peyote is extremely slow growing.
-Cultivated specimens grow considerably faster, sometimes taking less than three years to go from seedling to mature flowering adult.
-More rapid growth can be achieved by grafting peyote onto mature San Pedro root stock.
+Peyote grows slowly and can take up to ten years to mature.
+Grafting can accelerate growth and crown production and can be performed on both seedlings and mature plants.
+Growers commonly use Pereskiopsis for seedlings, while larger plants can be grafted onto columnar cacti such as San Pedro, Peruvian torch, and Bolivian torch.
+When grafted to Pereskiopsis, seedlings can flower and produce seed within two years.
+Wild peyote experiences long periods of drought and heat stress.
+In one experiment, six months of drought stress increased the mescaline concentration of cultivated plants; the review authors noted that potency may depend on growing conditions rather than simply on whether a plant is wild or cultivated.
 The top of the above-ground part of the cactus, the crown, consists of disc-shaped buttons.
 These are cut above the roots and sometimes dried.
 When done properly, the top of the root forms a callus and the root does not rot.
 When poor harvesting techniques are used, however, the entire plant dies.
-Currently in South Texas, peyote grows naturally but has been over-harvested, to the point that the state has listed it as an endangered species.
+Peyote grows naturally in South Texas but has been over-harvested, to the point that the state has listed it as an endangered species.
 Cultivation is an important conservation tool for this particular species.
 Promoting San Pedro as a Peyote substitute may act as an intervention to reduce Peyote consumption.